-Royalty payouts are expected to happen on a quarterly basis.
-ANote Music will be distributing the exact amounts straight to the investor’s account and portfolio wallet.
+The royalties are distributed by Believe International monthly.
+The royalty payouts on ANote Music Platform might account for some extra time, in order to perform our due diligence activities.
+ANote Music will be distributing the exact amounts straight to the investor’s account and portfolio wallet as soon as all funds are available and have been verified.
 The standard fees are applied as is the case for other auctions: 4% when the rights have been acquired during primary market listings, 8% in the case they were traded on the secondary market.
-For more information on our fees, read more on the dedicated section on our platform.
+For more information on our fees, please read more on the dedicated section on our platform.

 How is the initial price of the asset determined?

-As with any listing on the ANote Music platform, an in depth due diligence process has been executed by our team, carefully analysing and evaluating the historical track record and future roadmap for the catalogue.
-Following this and in agreement with the rights owner (Sundance Music ApS), the initial price has been determined based on the past 12 months average of generated royalties linked to the included rights and has been set at a multiple of 15.5x (over a listing term of the Life of Rights - up to 80 years as defined by the transferor).
+As with any listing on the ANote Music platform, an in-depth due diligence process has been executed by our team, carefully analysing and assessing the historical track record of the catalogue.
+In agreement with the rights owner (Ever Ever Music GmbH & Co KG) the initial price has been determined based on the historical average royalties generated in the last 3 years (multiple of 9.87x over the royalties generated in the last 36 months).

 Music rights holders offer a portion of their rights up for auction.
 The catalogues undergo a full due diligence process, reviewing all historical data, contracts and future potentials before getting listed for auction.